Defined Benefit Pension Plan Solution

 Up to this point, cash balance plan documents must be individually designed plans that require IRS approval that the plan document is qualified in form, while traditional defined benefit plans can be prepared on a pre-approved document that is already the subject of an approved IRS opinion letter.

 However, as of the upcoming plan document restatements, cash balance plans will now be eligible to be updated as a pre-approved plan document as well.

-Both defined benefit and cash balance plans enable business owners to make substantial pre-tax contributions on their behalf.
+Both defined benefit and cash balance plans enable business owners to make substantial tax deferred contributions on their behalf.

-For example, each plan can enable an owner to receive a distribution in excess of $2.6 million upon attainment of age 62.
+For example, either plan can enable an owner to receive a distribution approximately of $2.6 million upon attainment of age 62.

 Both plans also enable flexibility regarding the owners’ benefits, but cash balance plans make it easier to meet this goal by providing allocations equal to specific dollar amounts.

 Maximum pensions are equal to an annual benefit of $220,000, prorated for years of participation under ten.
 Traditional defined benefit plans express benefits in the form of this annual benefit and thus it is easy to determine if a pension is approaching the maximum annuity.
 Whereas, in a cash balance plan, the benefit is expressed as an account balance and it is not readily clear as to whether the balance is approaching the maximum benefit, since the account balance must be converted to an equivalent annual benefit.